JSensebe/LegendsUltimate/README.md

 # LegendsUltimate
-Assets for the AtGames Legends Ultimate
+Assets for the **AtGames Legends Ultimate**.

+`Marquees` contains my BitLCD marquees.

+`Legends Font` contains my recreation of the font used in the AtGames Legend line.